 maintain records of the date and amount of each deposit and withdrawal, the name of the person who accepted the withdrawn funds and the balance after each transaction.
 Each withdrawal must be signed by the member.
 If the member is unable to sign when funds are being withdrawn from his or her trust funds, the transactions or receipt must be signed by a witness other than the AFC home provider or employee/contractor of the provider; or

 maintain signed receipts indicating the purpose for which any withdrawn funds were spent, the date of expenditure and the amount spent.
 The receipt must be signed by the person responsible for the funds and the member.
-If the member is unable to sign his/her name, a witness other than the AFC home provider or employee/contractor of the provider must sign the transaction or receipt; and
+If the member is unable to sign his or her name, a witness other than the AFC home provider or employee/contractor of the provider must sign the transaction or receipt; and

 distribute the interest earned on any pooled interest banking account in one of the following options: